Bhargav19-root/docs/README.md

-# LinkUTM Documentation
+# linkutm Documentation

-Welcome to the LinkUTM documentation repository.
-This documentation is built for [Mintlify](https://mintlify.com) and provides comprehensive guides for using LinkUTM's UTM link management platform.
+Welcome to the linkutm documentation repository.
+This documentation is built for [Mintlify](https://mintlify.com) and provides comprehensive guides for using linkutm's UTM link management platform.

 ## 📚 Documentation Structure